Office Location: B-148

 Students are strongly encouraged to routinely meet with the program faculty or program director specific to the program in which the student is enrolled.
 The program faculty provides valuable information regarding the appropriate sequencing of qualification courses, program application process, and program deadlines.

 Depending on the program and the assigned clinical sites, the student may be required to submit the following upon selection into the clinical component:

 A clinical fee is charged in addition to regular tuition for each program with a clinical component.
 This fee is required each semester that a student is scheduled in program classes.
-Additional fees, which provide for required certification or licensure exams, may be associated with some programs.
+Additional fees, which provide for required certification, licensure exams, or required supplies, may be associated with some programs.
 The fees are listed in the BPCC web site.

 Upon acceptance into a program with a clinical component, each student will be required to sign an Authority to Release Drug and/or Alcohol Testing Records release form and is assessed a non-refundable drug screen fee.
 Drug testing can be performed randomly, selectively or as a group.
 Refusal of the program student to submit to a drug test or a positive drug screen indicating alcohol or drug use will result in the student's immediate dismissal from the program.